jaresty/migration-talks/cloudfoundry-silicon-valley-2017/abstract.md

 ## Describe who the audience is and what you expect them to gain from your presentation.

 We expect the audience to be primarily bosh users of some kind.
-Bosh operators will find this content particularly useful as they may trying to do the same kinds of things that we did in this project.
+Bosh operators will find this content particularly useful as they may be trying to do the same kinds of things that we did in this project.

 ## Tell us how the content of your presentation will help Cloud Foundry community.